 EarthPlat brings parcel boundaries and property research into one easy interface.
 Instead of jumping between county sites, you can search and explore parcels on an interactive map and quickly access key property details.
+See some screenshots

 Yes — EarthPlat helps you look up ownership information alongside parcel boundaries and key parcel details.
 Data availability may vary by county.